maximkiesel1/Stock_Market_Prediction/README.md

 In this repository, I will create a machine learning algorithm to predict the stock price (Adjusted Close) and make a trading recommendation for the user.

-The following algorithm will be used for prediction:

-- LSTM (Long Short-Term Memory)
+The LSTM (Long Short-Term Memory) algorithm will be used.
 This is a popular algorithms for stock prediction.

 The goal is to create an algorithm which can predict the stock prices with a tolerance of ± 5%.
 Also, I want to show how the different stock categories influence the accuracy of the algorithm.